What is Gingivitis?

 Both gingivitis and periodontitis are types of periodontal disease.
-However, gingivitis is reversible, while periodontitis is not, due to the fact that periodontitis involves bone loss that cannot be recovered.
+However, gingivitis is reversible, while periodontitis is not due to the fact that periodontitis involves bone loss that you cannot recover.
 Progressive and untreated gingivitis can develop into periodontitis.

 Gingivitis Remedies and Supplements